Non-Abelian topological superconductivity from melting Abelian fractional Chern insulators: Introduction

 In this letter, we focus on an axis in the phase diagram orthogonal to the doping axis.
 Specifically, starting with an FCI realized at partial filling of some topological band, we ask whether tuning the bandwidth can drive a direct transition into a superconductor.
 In bosonic FCIs, the additional kinetic energy from the increased bandwidth naturally favors a superfluid phase.
 Indeed, at lattice filling $\nu = 1/2$, a direct continuous transition between the simplest bosonic Laughlin state $U(1)_2$ and a topologically trivial superfluid was proposed theoretically~\cite{Barkeshli2012_LaughlinSF,Song2023_QPT_FQAH} and later confirmed via density-matrix renormalization group (DMRG) simulations~\cite{Wang2025_LaughlinSF}.

 The generalization from bosonic to fermionic FCIs presents new challenges.
 With broken time reversal symmetry, fermions with a large bandwidth prefer to form an ordinary Landau Fermi liquid with no weak-coupling BCS instability.
 Therefore, it is natural to expect that increasing the bandwidth drives a direct transition from a fermionic FCI to a Fermi liquid metal.
-Surprisingly, a recent DMRG study of electrons at $\nu = 2/3$ finds a two-stage transition in which a chiral superconductor emerges at intermediate bandwidth, in between the FCI and the Fermi liquid~\cite{Wang2025_SCmeltFCI}.
-Moreover, since the order parameter has odd angular momentum, the SC likely has odd chiral central charge and hosts non-Abelian Majorana zero modes in its vortex cores~\cite{Read1999_pair, Ivanov2001_nonabelian}.
+Surprisingly, a recent DMRG study of electrons at $\nu = 2/3$ finds a two-stage transition in which a chiral superconductor emerges at intermediate bandwidth, in between the FCI and the Fermi liquid~\cite{Wang2025_SCmeltFCI}.\footnote{Chiral topological SC neighboring an FCI in an ideal Chern band has also been found in Refs.~\cite{Guerci2025_FCISC,Guerci2026_TSC_vorlat} through exact diagonalization.} Moreover, since the order parameter has odd angular momentum, the SC likely has odd chiral central charge and hosts non-Abelian Majorana zero modes in its vortex cores~\cite{Read1999_pair, Ivanov2001_nonabelian}.

 Motivated by this intriguing numerical observation, we focus on lattice filling $\nu = 2/3$ and develop a theory of bandwidth-tuned transitions from the Jain FCI to five superconductors with distinct topological properties, as summarized in Fig.~\ref{fig:Jain23_SC}.
-In three of these transitions, the electron gap remains open and the resulting phase is either a charge-2e SC with $c_- = -2$ or a charge-4e SC* with $c_- = 4$/$c_- = -2$ and a coexistent Abelian topological order.
+In three of these transitions, the electron gap remains open and the resulting phase is either a charge-2e SC with $c_- = -2$ or a charge-4e SC* with $c_- = 4$/$c_- = 0$ and a coexistent Abelian topological order.
 In the other two transitions, the electron gap closes and the resulting phase is a charge-2e topological SC with $c_- = 3/2$ or $c_- = 5/2$.
 The technical tools we develop for $\nu = 2/3$ generalize to arbitrary Jain states at filling fractions $\nu = p/(2p+1)$, whose neighboring superconductors generically carry a non-Abelian topological order.
 The full landscape of Jain-SC transitions is shown in Fig.~\ref{fig:arbitraryJain_SC}.

+Following the general framework of Ref.~\cite{Shi2024_doping}, we can show that all of the new SCs in Fig.~\ref{fig:Jain23_SC} and Fig.~\ref{fig:arbitraryJain_SC} can also be accessed by doping the corresponding Jain FCI.
+These doping-induced SCs vastly generalize the examples constructed in Ref.~\cite{Shi2024_doping,Shi2025_dopeMR}.